brainhack-princeton/handbook/docs/content_pages/05-01-univariate.rst

 				* 3dmerge is regular smoothing similar to “blur” or other smoothing tools
 				* 3dBlurToFWHM: this is the one that separately adapts smoothing to enforce a constant smoothness across the brain (so it will adapt based on intrinsic smoothness)
 * Setting up timing: 1 timing file per category
-		* Based on your recorded data, create timing .1D  files that give the onset time of the stimulus
-				* The time is relative to 0 being the onset of the first TR you’re keeping (so if you’re deleting TR’s don’t include this in the timing!)
-				* If you’re using more than one run, have the second row be the next run
-						* Use the option --localtimes to indicate this is the way you’re timing is set up